 UP4 THE CHALLENGE provides middle and high school students with the tools and confidence to address social challenges within their community.
 Participants use a human-centred design process to create innovative solutions while developing an appreciation for the potential for STEM as a tool for positive change.

-We currently offer programming in Ottawa and Toronto.
+We currently offer programming in Ottawa and Toronto in collaboration with schools, post-secondary institutions, and community organizations.

 Our Community Partners